Interdisciplinary PhD in Sociology & Social Work

 The School of Social Work now offers a PhD in Social Work.
 The Interdisciplinary PhD in Sociology & Social Work is no longer admitting students.

-Central to the Interdisciplinary PhD in Sociology and Social Work’s mission is promoting research and scholarship that link social science theory and advanced research methods with the pressing social problems of concern to social work.
+Central to the Interdisciplinary PhD in Sociology & Social Work’s mission is promoting research and scholarship that link social science theory and advanced research methods with the pressing social problems of concern to social work.
 Core theory material addresses classical and contemporary sociological theories, the organizational dynamics of the social work profession, and perspectives on US social policy and programs.

 Doctoral students choose specializations in social work and sociology to organize their advanced training.
 Social work specializations focus on either social policy research or clinical research, and may address the wide range of social work areas of inquiry, such as poverty, child welfare, health services, and aging.
 Social science specializations include, for example, urban studies, family sociology, race and ethnic studies, and sociology of religion.